GeoBlacklight Overview - Part 1 - GeoBlacklight Workshop"

 But I don’t have a spatial data infrastructure?

 That’s ok.
 GIS data indexed into GeoBlacklight becomes progressively more useful based on the services that back them.
-For example, the minimum required metadata for GeoBlacklight is a bounding box and description, and no references to services that will actually provide that data are required.
+For example, the minimum required metadata for GeoBlacklight is a bounding box, title, and description, and no references to services that will actually provide that data are required.
 GeoBlacklight can also help with serving static files available through a URL.
-Moreover, GeoBlacklight also natively supports IIIF objects so organizations who have IIIF servers for scanned maps can start using GeoBlacklight today.
+Moreover, GeoBlacklight also natively supports IIIF objects, so organizations who have IIIF servers for scanned maps can start using GeoBlacklight today.

 dct_references_s to define external services and references.
-See the GeoBlacklight Wiki for a detailed description of external services and how to use the schema to define them.
+See the references.md portion of the repository for a list of possible key:value pairs and instructions on how to apply them.

 GeoBlacklight (the Ruby on Rails, Blacklight based application) is part of a larger effort to provide library services to geospatial data users.
 Several additional software augment GeoBlacklight and discovery capabilities.